ChuckJonas/ts-force/README.md

 #### Collection

 As of API v42.0 you can now send a DML request containing a collection of up to 200 records.
-Unlike Batch & Composite, this request will be processed in a single execution transiton (making it much faster, but also more likely to exceed platform limits).
+Unlike Batch & Composite, this request will be processed in a single execution transition (making it much faster, but also more likely to exceed platform limits).

 ```typescript